-Start this process early.
+Start this process as early as possible.
 Forming a committee with a blend of new and returning members will encourage new ideas while maintaining continuity.
 The size of your organization will determine how many members your committee will need and what their individual functions will be.